phucvu-nyu/bst236/docs/chapter_syllabus/bit_battle.md

 - Every squad starts with a shiny deposit of ₿100 bytes 💰
 - This virtual currency can be used for... well, bragging rights mostly!
 - Squad can use the $byte to buy more late days.
 The current price is ₿5 = 1 hour.
+Notice that no matter how many late days you have earned, you have to submit all your homework before the last day of the semester.
 - You can buy late days using your current $byte balance whenever you run up your late days.
 Please write at the head of your homework ReadME.md file in the format: XX late days used for this homework, and XX days remained.
 We use XX $byte to buy XX late days.

 ### Battle Rewards